Pakistan: Thousands defy lockdown to demand Khan's release – DW – 11/25/2024

 They did not specify the areas or how long the measures would be in place.

 According to Punjab provincial government Information Minister Uzma Bukhari, about 80% of Khan's supporters had been arrested.
-Local police in the Punjab region said it has arrested 4,000 Khan supporters, including five parliamentarians.
+Local police said it has arrested 4,000 Khan supporters, including five parliamentarians.

 "We wouldn't let them storm the capital," he said.